 The track was wide and beautiful, with a gentle gradient through the forest.
-Over a lengthy distance of around 12kms, we climbed up to 750m.
+Over a lengthy distance of around 12 km, we climbed up to 750m.
 We surprised ourselves by making better time than we thought, reaching Aorere shelter by 10 am.

 We noticed lots of birdsong in the forest, which was a highlight.
-Later, the DoC warden at the hut told us that it was a ‘mast year‘ so the bird population was high.
-He also told us that that invasive pest animals numbers would be high too (rats, mice and stoats) and that unfortunately an upscaled program of predator control hadn’t been confirmed for that particular zone at that time, so there might actually be a decline in bird numbers here over time.
+Later, the DOC warden at the hut told us that it was a ‘mast year‘ so the bird population was high.
+He also told us that invasive pest animal numbers would be high too (rats, mice and stoats) and that unfortunately an upscaled program of predator control hadn’t been confirmed for that particular zone at that time, so there might actually be a decline in bird numbers here over time.